KSA01/City-Hall/README.txt

 Location Picture in location.png

-All credit for the making of the map is to ArthurLopes.
+All credit for the making of the map is to Stuart688.